pnkraemer/probdiffeq/docs/quickstart/easy_example.md

 There are several random-variable implementations which model different correlations between variables.
-Since the implementations power almost everything, we choose one (and only one) of them and call it the "impl(ementation)".
+Since the implementations power almost everything, we choose one (and only one) of them, assign it to a global variable, and call it the "impl(ementation)".

 <!-- #endregion -->